elacin/todomvc/examples/scalajs-react/readme.md

 The scala.js plugin for sbt supports two compilation modes:

 * `fullOptJS` is a full program optimization, which is annoyingly slow when developing
-* `fastOptJS` is fast, but produces large generated javascript files, and hance better suited
+* `fastOptJS` is fast, but produces large generated javascript files.
+This is the one we use for development.

 There is a bundled `sbt` launcher which can be started like this:
 `./sbt`